richardndungu94/terraform-secrets_manager/README.md

-# 🔐 Project 1: AWS Secrets Manager for SSH Keys
+# AWS Secrets Manager for SSH Keys

 **Problem:** Developers hardcode SSH keys in code → keys leak in Git → security breach
 **Solution:** Store keys in AWS Secrets Manager → encrypted, audited, never in code

 ---

-## What You'll Learn
+## this repo covers

 ✅ How AWS Secrets Manager works
 ✅ How to store SSH keys securely